17 Call Center Quality Assurance Best Practices (Including the Use of AI)

 3. Complaints:

-4. Communication channels:
+4. Service channels:

 – Use advanced filters in the contact management system to segment and identify specific groups of interactions.

-2. AHT (Average Handling Time):
+2. TMA (Average Service Time):

 3. Tagging in the system:

-5. Contact Content (AI and Speech Analytics):
+5. Contact content (AI and Speech Analytics):

 Integration brings several benefits, such as: